E-commerce

 In summary

 Cart abandonment refers to products added to the cart without a final order being placed.
-Part of this phenomenon is normal, since not all carts are created with an immediate purchase intent.
-But another part reveals real friction: costs shown too late, checkout that is too long, mandatory account creation, lack of suitable payment methods, poor mobile experience, or insufficient reassurance.
-The right approach is to first fix structural causes, then intelligently follow up on recoverable carts, with a method and clear priorities, over the long term.
+Part of this phenomenon is normal, because not all carts are created with an immediate purchase intention.
+But another part reveals real friction: costs shown too late, a checkout that is too long, a mandatory account, lack of suitable payment methods, poor mobile experience, or insufficient reassurance.
+The right approach is to first fix the structural causes, then intelligently re-engage recoverable carts, with clear methods and priorities, sustainably.

-Don’t mix everything up: cart, checkout, and payment do not point to exactly the same problem.
+• Don’t mix everything together: cart, checkout, and payment do not describe exactly the same problem.

-Then follow up: emails and SMS can recover part of the remaining abandonments.
+• Then follow up: emails and SMS can recover part of the remaining abandoned carts.

 External sources